smsabir/RideNin/README.md

 #RideNin is a ticket booking app made with react.

-#Technology used:
+Technology used:
 React, Bootstrap, React hooks, React Router, FireBase.

 #Map used from:
 Mapbox.

-What I have learnt so far using this project:
+Features of this project:

 * Auth using firebase.
 * React Router